techcow2/LMSA/README.md

 - Access powerful AI language models from your mobile device
 - Chat with AI models using a simple, intuitive interface
 - Upload documents for the AI to analyze and discuss
+- Upload images for vision language models to analyze and discuss
 - Customize AI behavior through temperature and system prompt settings

 ## 👥 Perfect For